picoded/small_promise.js/README.md

 Because IE do not support this feature.

 So I made an as lightweight as possible Promise API implementation as per MDN documentation.
-(Not the full ES6 / APlus specs).
+(Not the full ES6 / APlus specs, 884 bytes minified).

 See: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise